-5. The Court, or its President if the Court is not sitting, may convoke the parties to a public hearing on provisional measures.
+9. The Court, or its Presidency if the Court is not sitting, may convene the Commission, the beneficiaries of the measures or their representatives, and the State to a public or private hearing on provisional measures.

-6. In its Annual Report to the General Assembly, the Court shall include a statement concerning the provisional measures ordered during the period covered by the report.
+10. In its Annual Report to the General Assembly, the Court shall include a statement concerning the provisional measures ordered during the period covered by the report.
 If those measures have not been duly implemented, the Court shall make such recommendations as it deems appropriate.

-Article 26.
-Filing of Briefs
+Article 28.
+Filing of briefs